r0m4r0m4n/Install-Docker-on-Debian/README.md

 #SET UP THE REPOSITORY:

-#1.Update the apt package index and install packages to allow apt to use a repository over HTTPS:
-sudo apt-get update
+Update the apt package index and install packages to allow apt to use a repository over HTTPS: sudo apt-get update

 sudo apt-get install \